EBET Inc. (EBET): Skating on Thin Ice? We Know the Answer

-EBET Inc. (NASDAQ:EBET) went up by 25.01% from its latest closing price compared to the recent 1-year high of $12.95.
-The company’s stock price has collected 37.07% of gains in the last five trading sessions.
+EBET Inc. (NASDAQ:EBET) went down by -15.05% from its latest closing price compared to the recent 1-year high of $12.95.
+The company’s stock price has collected 12.70% of gains in the last five trading sessions.

 Is It Worth Investing in EBET Inc. (NASDAQ :EBET) Right Now?